-Design Issue Requirements for transfer of land

-- All open space is to be finished to the satisfaction of the responsible authority prior to the transfer of land, including: - cleared of all existing disused structures, foundations, pipelines or stockpiles; - cleared of all rubbish and environmental weeds: and - provision of bollards or other means of restricting vehicle access to open space areas. - In the case of unencumbered open space, the following 'base requirements' must also be finished: - site must be levelled, top soiled and grassed with warm climate - planting of trees and scrubs in accordance with a planting schedule approved by Council in advance of the works; - construction of shared and local paths; and - provided with a water source suitable for the management of the open space.
+Planning and Design Guidelines that must be met Planning and Design Guidelines that should be met Design Issue Requirements for transfer of land All open space is to be finished to the satisfaction of the responsible Where 'community improvements' such as parkland embellishment, playgrounds, authority prior to the transfer of land, including: sports facilities and infrastructure (such as car parking, BBQs or other structure) are funded through the Officer DCP, these are to be delivered concurrently to the - cleared of all existing disused structures, foundations, pipelines or 'base requirements' for the site. .
+Where additional feature landscaping is proposed by a developer, the works - cleared of all rubbish and environmental weeds; and must be fully funded by the developer and agreed with Council with respect to provision of bollards or other means of restricting vehicle access to the future maintenance requirements generated by the works. open space areas. .
+In the case of unencumbered open space, the following 'base requirements' must also be finished: - site must be levelled, top soiled and grassed with warm climate grass; planting of trees and scrubs in accordance with a planting schedule approved by Council in advance of the works; - construction of shared and local paths; and